wfcommons/pegasus-instances/1000genome/README.md

   Future Generation Computer Systems, 95, 615–628.
   https://doi.org/10.1016/j.future.2019.01.015.

-## Execution Traces
+## Execution Instances

-Execution traces are formatted according to the [WfCommons JSON format](https://github.com/wfcommons/workflow-schema) for describing workflow executions.
-Execution traces from different computing platforms are organized into sub-folders.
+Execution instances are formatted according to the [WfCommons JSON format](https://github.com/wfcommons/workflow-schema) for describing workflow executions.
+Execution instances from different computing platforms are organized into sub-folders.

-Trace files are named using the following convention:
+Instance files are named using the following convention:
 `1000genome-<COMPUTE_PLATFORM>-<NUM_CH>ch-<NUM_SEQ>-<RUN_ID>.json`, where:

 - `<COMPUTE_PLATFORM>`: The compute platform where the actual Pegasus workflow